-magine leaving a corporate job in London to open and run a library in Accra?
-For many of us, especially the bookworms among us, this probably sounds like a dream (or at least a variation of it), but for Sylvia Arthur, the founder of ‘Libreria Ghana’ this has become a reality – a dream come true.
+Imagine leaving a corporate job in London to open and run a library in Accra?
+For many of us, especially the bookworms among us, this probably sounds like a dream (or at least a variation of it), but for Sylvia Arthur, the founder of ‘Libreria Ghana’ (now known as LOATAD The Library of Africa and the African Diaspora) has become a reality – a dream come true.
 Read on to find out why and how Sylvia Arthur opened her library, why ‘Libreria Ghana’ is more than just a library, and how she deals with the struggles of being a female African activist and entrepreneur:

 A: Tell us a bit about yourself, what’s your name, where do you live, what do you do for a living?

 S: My name is Sylvia Arthur, I’m a writer and communications consultant, and I live between Accra, Ghana and London, UK, although most of my time is now spent in Accra where I have a library called Libreria Ghana.

 A: How did your idea to open a library in Ghana come about?
 When did you open ‘Libreria Ghana’?

 S: It had been brewing in the back of my mind since around 2011, but I didn’t actually open it until December 2017.
 I got the idea because I had so many books that I could no longer accommodate at home in London that I used to send my mum’s house in Kumasi, Ghana.
 One time when I visited her and saw all the books there, in one place, this huge collection not being read, I thought it was a waste and wanted to give the public access to the books.

 A: What did you do before opening your library?

 S: I still work more or less full-time.
 I’m a journalist by profession, but have worked in corporate communications for almost 20 years.